 - Whether the breath test machine was properly calibrated every 10 days or 150 uses (whichever occurs first)

 - Whether Radio Frequency Interference (RFI) interfered with the test, and

 - Whether problems were created by the testing procedures used by the breath test operator

-Finding an Attorney for DUI Breath Tests in the San Francisco Bay Area
+Finding an Attorney for DUI Breath Tests in California

 In the event the results are admitted at trial, an experienced criminal defense attorney can show problems with the accuracy and reliability of the breath test.
-Call 1 (866) 842-5384 to talk with an experienced DUI defense attorney in San Francisco, CA, about the specific facts of your case.
+Call 1 (866) 842-5384 to talk with an experienced DUI defense attorney in California about the specific facts of your case.